 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Lara of… Continue reading Emerging Blogger Series: Lara (She Writes, She Says)

-52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes that you can make to improve your overall mental wellbeing.
+52 Small Changes for the Mind by Brett Blumenthal lays out a year-long series of weekly small changes tto improve your overall mental wellbeing.
 It's not specifically geared towards people with mental illness, but there are plenty of common sense, realistic ideas that could be useful for anyone.
-Each of the… Continue reading Book Review: 52 Small Changes for the Mind
+Each of the book's 52 chapters is… Continue reading Book Review: 52 Small Changes for the Mind

 The basic idea of positive psychology is a good one.
 Who doesn't want to feel happier and the other positive emotions that go along with that?
 The essentials of positive psychology According to PositivePsychology.com, positive psychology focuses on the positive aspects of life, including: "Positive experiences (like happiness, joy, inspiration, and love)" "Positive states and traits… Continue reading How Well Does Positive Psychology Apply to Mental Illness?